mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2014-03-31-beauty-profile-portrait.md

 ---
 title: "Beauty is in the moment"
-excerpt: "PaperFaces portrait commission drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait commission drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-beauty-profile.jpg
   feature: *image
   teaser: /assets/images/paperfaces-beauty-profile-teaser.jpg
   thumbnail: /assets/images/paperfaces-beauty-profile-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53, blend, bokeh]
+tags: [portrait, illustration, Paper for iOS, blend, bokeh]
 ---

 PaperFaces portrait commission. *Beauty is in the moment, not the image.*